oddevan/oddevan-ui/README.md

 Because [shadcn said to make my own](https://shadcn-svelte.com/).
 So I did.

+Real talk: I love the way shadcn UI looks.
+I love what the shadcn-svelte people are doing and the projects they're building on top of.
+I want to start adopting Melt UI and Formsnap.

+But I'm kinda all-done with Tailwind.
+I appreciate it for what it is and the problems that it solves, but Svelte's built-in scoped styles really does what I'm looking for, and I find `margin-block-end: 1em` more readable than `mb-4`.

+So this is the worst of all possible worlds: Tailwind and shadcn components hiding behind some ham-fisted Svelte 5 with custom CSS.
+But the idea is to get really opinionated with the component APIs so that eventually I can replace the shadcn components with just... components.

+Anyway, this is more of an experiment than anything else.
+Use at your own (very substantial!) risk.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: